Software I use, gadgets I love, and other things I recommend.

 • 14” MacBook Pro, M1 Pro, 16GB RAM (2021)

 I was using an Intel-based 16” MacBook Pro prior to this and the difference is night and day.
-I’ve never heard the fans turn on a a single time, even under the incredibly heavy loads I put it through while working with extensive API calls and while running several virtual machines via Docker.
+I’ve never heard the fans turn on a single time, even under incredibly heavy loads while working with extensive API calls and running several virtual machines via Docker.

 • Dell S Series S2421HSX 23.8”

-I use this display vertically all the time while working on large codebases.
-It’s also great for reading long articles, documentation, and it also helps while writing my articles on Medium.
+I use this display vertically while working on large codebases.
+It’s also great for reading long articles and documentation, and it helps while writing my Medium posts.

 • HP 24f Ultraslim Full HD Monitor 23.8”

-This is the main display I use while doing research for my articles, debugging my code, and watching videos on my free time as I use my main MacBook computer for messaging in Slack and other communication apps.
+This is my main display for research, debugging, and watching videos during breaks, while I use my MacBook display for Slack and other communication tools.

 Development tools